- October 11, 2021

-As has been previously reported by the Wolper Law Firm, recent developments in the bankruptcy filing of Northstar Financial Services (Bermuda) Ltd. have made it increasingly likely that the company won’t be restructured and may be liquidated.
+As has been previously reported by the Wolper Law Firm, P.A., recent developments in the bankruptcy filing of Northstar Financial Services (Bermuda) Ltd. have made it increasingly likely that the company won’t be restructured and may be liquidated.
 While that’s not good news for investors seeking to recover their principal, it does illuminate a path forward toward the possible recovery of assets.

 Northstar: Background and Products Offered